Crezl: Musical style

-The members of Crezl have said that their diverse musical backgrounds and experiences lend themselves to a broader perspective and freedom to experiment with different musical styles.
-The members have said they hope that Crezl might be eventually used to describe similar sounds to that of their music.
+The members of Crezl have stated that their diverse musical backgrounds and experiences lend themselves to a broader perspective and freedom to experiment with different musical styles, and that they hoped that Crezl might be eventually used to describe similar sounds to that of their music.

 The vocal versatility and musicality of each Crezl member provide a wide range of possible repertoire for the group, as shown in the diverse performances (pop, ballad, jazz, rock) on the Phantom Singer 4 program.
 Lee Seung-min's smooth, warm baritone vocalization provides a low register anchor, while Kim Su-in's soulful tonal voice characteristic of Korean traditional music gives the group's sound a distinctive edge and color.
 Lim Kyu-hyung and Jo Jin-ho's vocals fill the spectrum in between with melodic harmonies, punctuated with dramatic high-pitch notes.
 Lastly, Crezl's live performances have been noted as a strength of the group, which were in full display during the final round of the Phantom Singer 4 competition.
-Throughout the airing of the program, the producers opined that a group as diverse as Crezl is the reason that the show was created - to showcase music that crosses the boundaries of genres.
+Throughout the airing of the program, the producers opined that a group as diverse as Crezl is the reason that the show was created – to showcase music that crosses the boundaries of genres.

 In an interview, Lim Kyu-hyung described themselves as a group "like a palette with four very different colors."
 The members also noted that having a K-pop idol, Jo Jin-ho, as a member of the group would help their unique blend of music to appeal to a broader mainstream and global audience.